dell/csi-baremetal/docs/CONTRIBUTING.md

           removed: true
 ```

-Because of HWManager is deployed on each node, if you want to set configuration of specified HWManager, you need to
+Because of DriveManager is deployed on each node, if you want to set configuration of specified DriveManager, you need to
 add its NodeID to `nodes` field of configuration.
-Loopback HWManager is able to update devices according to
+Loopback DriveManager is able to update devices according to
  configuration in runtime.
 If `drives` field contains existing drive (check by serialNumber) then configuration of this
 drive will be updated and missing fields will be filled with defaults.
 If `drives` field contains new drive then this
-drive will be appended to HWManager if it has free slot.
-It means that if HWManager already has `driveCount` devices
+drive will be appended to DriveManager if it has free slot.
+It means that if DriveManager already has `driveCount` devices
 then the new drive won't be appended without increasing of `driveCount`.
 If you increase `driveCount` in runtime then
-HWManager will add missing devices from default or specified drives.
+DriveManager will add missing devices from default or specified drives.
 If you decrease `driveCount` in runtime then nothing
 will happen because it's not known which of devices should be deleted (some of them can hold volumes/LVG).
 To fail
 specified drive you can set `removed` field as true (See the example above).
 This drive will be shown as `Offline`.